kimnetics/MKVToMP4Converter/README.md

 Rating - The MPAA rating of the video.
 Values used must exist in the tblRating table.

 Duration - The length of the video.
 This value must match the actual length of the video.
+The application checks the length of the output video to confirm that the entire video was converted.
+Windows Explorer file property details shows the length of the video.

 Quality - The quality of the video.
 Values used must exist in the tblQuality table.
 Currently `DVD` and `Blu-ray` are the possible values.